 - There is a difference between a clinical diagnosis of ADHD and an ADHD evaluation to determine if your child is eligible for special education and related services.
 While the US Department of Education does not require a medical or clinical diagnosis of ADHD for eligibility purposes, such a diagnosis is required for prescription medication and proper medication management.

 - A diagnosis of ADHD does not guarantee eligibility for special education services.
 Under the IDEA category Other Health Impaired (OHI), your child’s ADHD must adversely affect educational performance in order to qualify for special education services.

-Eve Kessler, Esq., a criminal appellate attorney with The Legal Aid Society, NYC, is co-founder of SPED*NET, Special Education Network of Wilton (CT), and a Contributing Editor of Smart Kids.
+Eve Kessler, Esq., a former criminal appellate attorney with The Legal Aid Society, NYC, is co-founder of SPED*NET, Special Education Network of Wilton (CT), and a Contributing Editor of Smart Kids.